• Skip to primary navigation

 Tips and tricks

-Thickening the sauce - This recipe doesn't utilize traditional thickening agents like flour or cornstarch.
-Instead, we're relying on the starches released from the pasta as it cooks.
-Make sure your liquids and pasta are measured accurately - this recipe calls for just enough to cook the pasta without leaving excess liquid in the pan.
-If your sauce looks thin after cooking, remove from heat and allow it to set for 5 minutes.
-The sauce will continue to thicken as it stands.
+Measure liquid and pasta accurately - This recipe doesn't utilize traditional thickening agents like flour or cornstarch.
+Instead, we're relying on the starches released from the pasta as it cooks to thicken the remaining liquids in the pan.
+Make sure your liquids and pasta are measured accurately.
+This recipe calls for just enough to cook the pasta without leaving excess liquid in the pan.

 Frequently asked questions